uhasker/getting-things-done-in-next-js/src/chapter4/05-web-forms.md

 ```

 > Note that usually `<form>` elements contain an `action` attribute which defines the URL where the form's data should be submitted.
-> However in this book we will handle form submissions manually, so we won't go in detail on the `action` attribute.
+> However, in this book we will handle form submissions manually, so we won't go into detail on the `action` attribute.

 Let's now add the form control for the username along with a label (note that the elements should go in between the `<form></form>` tags):